m3g/CellListMap.jl/docs/src/ParticleSystem/introduction.md

     return u
 end
 ```
-and this function is passed directly to `pairwise`:
+and this function is passed directly to `pairwise!`:
 ```julia
 u = pairwise!(energy, system)
 ```